farukc/AzureIoTHub-TI-CC3200/README.md

   ![](images/asa_19.png)

  4. **Create your Power BI dashboard to show telemetry data in a realtime dashboard**
-   1. Login to your Power BI account in [http://www.powerbi.com](http://www.powerbi.com) and click anywhere on the left right below 9 dot logo :
+   1. Login to your Power BI account in [http://www.powerbi.com](http://www.powerbi.com) and click anywhere on the left to see "hamburger button" right below 9 dot logo :
    ![](images/pbi_b_01.png)
    2. Check your "Datasets" and you should see nothing or the "DataSet" name you set in step 3/xiii .
 If you see nothing be sure that your stream analytic job is running and you are not connected to your IoT Hub with "Device Explorer":
    ![](images/pbi_b_02.png)